 What To Expect After Surgery

-Our surgical team here at Texas Laparoscopic Consultants will give you detailed post-operative instructions and talk with you about what you can expect after your surgery.
+Our surgical team here at Texas Laparoscopic Consultants, a partner of Nobilis Health, will give you detailed post-operative instructions and talk with you about what you can expect after your surgery.
 Here is a brief overview of post-operative details for a number of different procedures.
-If you have questions, or if you would like to meet with one of our surgeons to talk more about what you can expect, please contact TLC today at 713-264-8024.
+If you have questions, or if you would like to meet with one of our surgeons to talk more about what you can expect, please contact us today at 713-264-8024.

 Immediately after surgery there is a moderate amount of discomfort.
 You will be given pain medicine by your nurse through your IV.
 We cannot remove all of the pain post-operatively but we will try to keep you as comfortable as possible.
 Tell your nurses and physician if you are having pain, particularly if it keeps you from moving, taking deep breaths, or feeling comfortable.
 Everyone is different, so keeping your nurses informed about how you feel will help them help you.